 One friend loves to lift another loves Pilates?
 Fantastic.
 It can be easy to get into a rut if you force yourself to do workouts you don’t enjoy.
 Variety and consistency are key; try a few things to find what works for you.

-New year’s resolution to eat healthier
+How to succeed if your new year’s resolution is to eat healthier

 If one of your goals for the new year is to start eating healthier and lose weight then one of the best places to start making changes is in your pantry.
 Your pantry can either be your best friend or your worst enemy, so we’ve pulled together our top tips to make sure that you set yourself up for a success!